-Four specialized services built to help technology companies and investors enter the corrections market with the operational insight that makes the difference between a closed deal and a missed opportunity.
+Six specialized services built to help juvenile justice organizations, technology companies, and investors overcome challenges with the operational insight that makes the difference between impact and missed opportunity.

-Most technology companies that fail in corrections don't fail because their product is bad.
-They fail because they don't understand how corrections agencies make decisions, what language resonates with corrections leaders, or how procurement actually works in government.
+Most technology companies that fail in this market don't fail because their product is bad.
+They fail because they don't understand how agencies make decisions, what language resonates with agency leaders, or how government procurement actually works.

-Getting a meeting with the right person at a corrections agency is often the hardest part of entering this market.
+Getting a meeting with the right person at a state agency is often the hardest part of entering this market.
 Cold outreach rarely works.
-Corrections leaders are cautious, their inboxes are full, and they are skeptical of vendors who don't demonstrate an understanding of their world.
+Agency leaders are cautious, their inboxes are full, and they are skeptical of vendors who don't demonstrate an understanding of their world.

-Investing in corrections technology without domain expertise is a blind bet.
+Investing in juvenile justice and corrections technology without domain expertise is a blind bet.
 Pitch decks can make any product look promising, but they rarely answer the questions that matter most: Does this product solve a real operational problem?
-Will corrections agencies actually buy it?
+Will agencies actually buy it?
 Is the competitive landscape what the company claims it is?

-This is not generic consulting applied to corrections.
-Every service is designed around the specific procurement processes, organizational dynamics, and operational realities of corrections agencies.
-If your consultant has never worked in corrections, they are guessing.
-I am not.
+This is not generic consulting applied to juvenile justice.
+Every service is designed around the specific procurement processes, organizational dynamics, and operational realities of these agencies.
+If your consultant has never worked in juvenile justice or corrections fields, how do you know if their strategy or advice is feasible?
+Simply put: You don't.
+My services are backed by 15 years of hard-won experience working on both the state and federal levels.

-I spent 14 years on the agency side of the table.
-I have evaluated vendor pitches, managed technology deployments, navigated procurement rules, and dealt with the fallout when a vendor failed to deliver.
-I know what corrections leaders look for because I was one.
+I spent 15 years in the juvenile justice system at the state and federal levels.
+I have evaluated vendor proposals, managed technology implementations, navigated procurement rules, and dealt with the consequences when a vendor failed to deliver.
+I know what agency leaders look for because I was one.

 You will not receive a binder full of recommendations and a handshake.
 Every engagement is designed to produce specific, actionable deliverables that move you closer to a deal, a deployment, or a decision.
 Results are the only metric that matters.